Kevin8428/school-work/linux_academy_kubernetes_cka/concept_checklist.md

 `kubectl get rolebinding -n ingress-space`
 `kubectl get clusterrolebinding -n ingress-space`

+`watch “kubectl top node && kubectl top pod”`???????
+`kubectl top pod <pod_name> --containers`

+# SHORTLIST TO LEARN
+1. RBAC
+2. TLS bootstrap
-0. learn about metrics-server
+3. learn about ELB, nginx ingress-controller
-0. learn about network-overlay
+4. learn about network-overlay
-0. TLS bootstrap
+5. CoreDNS - explain, diagram, etc
+6. HPA - how autoscaling works in depth
+7. Prometheus
+8. learn about metrics-server, metrics API
+9. look at udemy - anything not covered?
+10. look at service files like kube-apiserver.service - what is a service file? when are they used, how to edit etc

-0. learn about service networking - kubelet, kube-proxy and ip tables
+0. learn about service networking - kubelet, kube-proxy and ip tables - DONE

-0. learn about controllers like nginx contollers and deploying them
+0. learn about controllers like nginx contollers and deploying them - DONE
     - learn about using a service to expose an ingress
-0. draw diagrams of all major concepts/objects
+0. draw diagrams of all major concepts/objects - DONE
-1. diagram and explain clusterIp, nodePort, services
+1. diagram and explain clusterIp, nodePort, services - DONE
 - explain/diagram what the default kubernets ClusterIP is
 - explain how servics are created in api-server, api-server notifies all kube-proxy agents, and what happens further
 - explain ip tables and how they're updated